What It Does

 Force majeure shows up in almost every commercial contract: SaaS agreements, vendor MSAs, leases, services contracts, supply agreements, and most M&A definitive documents.
 It sits at the back, in "miscellaneous" or "general provisions," next to notices and governing law.
 The wording varies most in long-term supply and SaaS, where the supplier has the most to gain from a broad trigger list.

 It matters most where continuity is the whole point: a sole-source supplier, a critical software vendor, an event with a fixed date.
 The more your business depends on the other side showing up, the harder you read the trigger list and the termination window.
-See also: limitation of liability, termination for convenience, and material adverse change.

 Examples